cetz-package/cetz/lib/palette.typ

-// Define a new palette
+/// Define a new palette
-//
+///
-// A palette is a function that takes an index (int) and returns
+/// A palette is a function in the form `index -> style` that takes an
-// a CeTZ style dictionary
-//
+/// index (int) and returns a canvas style dictionary.
+If passed the
+/// string `"len"` it must return the length of its styles.
+///
-// - stroke (stroke): Stroke
+/// - stroke (stroke): Single stroke style.
-// - fills   (array): List of fill colors
+/// - fills (array): List of fill styles.
+/// -> function
 #let new(stroke, fills) = {
   if type(fills) != "array" {fills = (fills,)}
   (index) => {